 One of the many reasons we moved back to Portland a few years ago was to be in a dog-friendly environment.
 Just this month, Brian and I started a new ritual of taking the dogs to our favorite dog park once a week.
 We already give our dogs regular walks around our neighborhood, but when we take them to this park they have such a wonderful time (and they’re zonked out for about 24 hours afterwards!).
 It also gives us the chance to breathe in some fresh air, clear our heads, get a little bit of exercise, and watch our pups splash in the mud puddles.

 These moments are what life is all about.
 I always make sure to pull myself away from my desk after a productive day of working and do something else—something enjoyable—before the sun starts to set.
 I also tend to push aside work on the weekends and give myself some time off.
-It’s all about finding balance; I need to work just hard enough to make enough money to get to do the things I enjoy, like traveling, or supporting my knitting habit. ;)
+It’s all about finding balance; I need to work just hard enough to make enough money to pay the bills and get to do the things I enjoy, like traveling, or supporting my knitting habit.

 I wouldn’t be lying if I didn’t admit how tempting it can be to want to chain myself to my desk and work all day.
 After all, the more I work the more I could potentially earn, but what’s the point of having lots of money if I don’t enjoy my life?